-This ability to use such qubits makes quantum computers much more powerful than existing computers when solving certain types of problems, such as those relating to artificial intelligence, drug development, cryptography, financial modeling and weather forecasting.
+This ability to use such qubits makes quantum computers much more powerful than existing computers when solving certain types of problems, such as those relating to artificial intelligence, drug development, cryptography, financial modeling, and weather forecasting.

 A famous example of qubit is Schrodinger’s cat, a hypothetical cat that may be simultaneously dead and alive.

 “A more realistic, tangible implementation of qubit can be a ring made of superconducting material, known as flux qubit, where two states with clockwise- and counterclockwise-flowing electric currents may exist simultaneously,” says Chia-Ling Chien, Professor of Physics at The Johns Hopkins University and another author on the paper.
-In order to exist between two states, qubits using traditional superconductors require a very precise external magnetic field be applied on each qubit, thus making them difficult to operate in a practical manner.
+In order to exist between two states, qubits using traditional superconductors require a very precise external magnetic field to be applied on each qubit, thus making them difficult to operate in a practical manner.

 In the new study, Li and colleagues found that a ring of β-Bi2Pd already naturally exists between two states in the absence of an external magnetic field.
 Current can inherently circulate both clockwise and counterclockwise, simultaneously, through a ring of β-Bi2Pd.